mars0i/masonclj/doc/general/ABMsInClojure.md

 This is an ABM library written in Coffeescript.
 I have [experimented](https://github.com/mars0i/clj-agentscript1) a little bit with using it with Clojurescript.
 That seemed pretty easy once I figured out how Agentscript worked.
-(The docs were not ideal.)
+(The docs were not ideal at the time that I played with Agentscript.)
 Agentscript seems like a nice library, but I decided I wanted more than it offered, and I decided to use a Java library.

 ### Java ABM libraries:

-Using my very crude search heuristic (see above), there appear to be exactly two Java ABM libraries worth considering for use with Clojure:  Repast, and MASON.
+When I used my very crude search heuristic (see above), there appeared to to me to be exactly two Java ABM libraries worth considering for use with Clojure:  Repast, and MASON.
 Both seem to be used quite a bit in the ABM community.

 #### Repast

 I investigated [Repast](https://repast.github.io/index.html) a little bit, and the design and documentation didn't appeal to me.
 It seemed more difficult to use with Clojure than MASON.
 I might be wrong about that, and I know that Repast has fans, but I decided to use MASON.
-If you're interested in Repast, please feel free to try it, and let me know what you think if you feel like it.
+If you're interested in Repast, please feel free to try it with Clojure and let me know what you think.

 #### MASON